-This section is a kickstart to AEM Screens and demonstrates how to set up and run an AEM Screens project.
+The kickstart to AEM Screens demonstrates how to set up and run an AEM Screens project.
 It walks you through setting up a basic digital signage experience and adding content such as assets and/or videos to each channel and further publishing the content to an AEM Screens player.

-Before you start working on the project details, make sure you have installed the latest Feature Pack.
-You can download the latest feature pack for AEM Screens 6.5.5 Release from the Software Distribution Portal using your Adobe ID.
+Before you start working on the project details, make sure you have installed the latest Feature Pack for AEM Screens.
+You can download the latest feature pack from the Software Distribution Portal using your Adobe ID.

 Follow the steps below to create a sample project for AEM Screens and further publish content to Screens player.

 The following tutorial showcases playing the contents of your channel in Chrome OS player.

 OSGi Configuration Settings

 You must enable the empty referrer to allow the device to post data to the server.
 For example, if the empty referrer property is disabled, the device cannot post a screenshot back.
 Currently some of these features are only available if the Apache Sling Referrer Filter Allow Empty is enabled in the OSGi Configuration.
 The dashboard may display a warning that security settings may prevent some of these features from working.